PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Keep your voice down," hissed Asarah.
 "You're disturbing the other patrons!"

-"Patron," quipped Boltac as he gesturing at the nearly empty common room with his empty tankard.
+"Patron," quipped Boltac as he gestured toward the nearly empty common room with his empty tankard.

 Asarah slammed another ale down in front of him and said.
 "There's no romance in your life.
 No passion.
 No wonder you are alone.
 I feel sorry for you Boltac."
 And then she stormed off into the back.

 "Safer that way," Boltac muttered into his beer.

-Behind Boltac the door opened and a unseasonably cool wind filled the inn.
-A man in a black robe who wore a simple silver torc around his neck, seemed to float across the common room as the door shut behind him.
+Behind Boltac, the door opened and an unseasonably cool wind filled the inn.
+A man in a black robe wearing a silver torc around his neck seemed to float across the common room as the door shut behind him.
 He took in the room with a raised eyebrow of disapproval then made his way to the bar.
 He sat and asked Boltac, "Do they have lamb tonight?"

 "They usually do."